jts/nanopolish/docs/source/quickstart_consensus.rst

 .. _quickstart_consensus:

-Quickstart - how to polish the consensus assembly
+Quickstart - how to polish a genome assembly
 ===================================================

-The original purpose for nanopolish was to improve the consensus assembly accuracy for Oxford Nanopore Technology sequencing reads.
-Here we provide a step-by-step tutorial to help you get started with our tool.
+The original purpose of nanopolish was to improve the consensus accuracy of an assembly of Oxford Nanopore Technology sequencing reads.
+Here we provide a step-by-step tutorial to help you get started.

 **Requirements**: